Adirondack Fall Foliage: Map & Predictions

 Please note: The foliage map below is the typical schedule for peak Adirondack fall foliage viewing by region.
 From year to year, there might be slight variations, but this can be consulted as a general guide for typical peak fall foliage in the Adirondacks.

-Adirondack fall foliage is always difficult to report or predict with 100% accuracy because the region is so vast and there are so many factors.
+Adirondack fall foliage is always difficult to report or predict with 100% accuracy because the region is vast and there are so many factors.
 Sunlight and the length of days are responsible for when trees show their yellows, oranges, and reds.
 The frosts and cold snaps determine the intensity of the deep reds and purples.